If you’re still working past the age of 65, should you switch to Medicare?

 Medicare Part A is free.
-Part B costs $135.50 per month for the majority of Americans (it costs more if your income is a higher tier).
+In 2023, Part B costs $164.90 per month for the majority of Americans (it costs more if your income is a higher tier).

-If you choose Medigap Plan F, you won’t pay any deductibles or coinsurance associated with Medicare, but you will have a monthly premium.
+If you choose Medigap Plan G, you won’t pay any coinsurance associated with Medicare, but you will have a monthly premium and a small deductible.
 This premium varies depending on a variety of personal factors.

-When you compare a group plan versus Medicare with a Medigap plan, you can see that in many cases, it makes sense to switch, even if you’re 65 and still working.
+When you compare a group plan versus Medicare with a Medigap plan, in many cases, it makes sense to switch, even if you’re 65 and still working.

 If your employer covers your monthly premium, the decision becomes a little tough.
 Speaking with a licensed agent can clarify the situation as well as your options.
 We recommend setting up a short appointment to go over your options.